ga-wdi-lessons/express-intro/readme.md

 app.use(bodyParser.urlencoded({ extended: true })); // handles form submissions
 ```

+NB: only the urlencoded bodyparser middleware is necessary to get this form working.
+The json bodyparser is necessary if we want to handle AJAX requests with JSON bodies.

-Another thing to note is that, in Express, `params` is always for parameters in
+Another thing to note is that, in Express, `req.params` holds just path params.
-the url. parameters in form data is `body`
+Anything handled by the bodyParser (json or form bodies) will be held in `req.body`.
+If you want to get at values in a query string (ie url after a `?`), these values will be held in `req.query`

 So we change the final post request in index.js to: